docQodly/docs/docs/studio/overview.md

 Access to Qodly Studio is granted to developers once they complete a series of authentication steps to enter the Qodly Cloud Management Console.
 From the Development or Staging [environments](../cloud/getStarted.md#environments-and-services) within the Qodly Console, you can access your application instance in Qodly Studio by either:

-- Clicking on the [Studio](../cloud/application-management#open-qodly-studio) button on the Overview page.
+- Clicking on the [Studio](../cloud/consoleOverview#accessing-the-studio) button on the Overview page.
-- Clicking on the [Studio URL](../cloud/application-management#open-qodly-studio) in the General tab for the open environment.
+- Clicking on the [Studio URL](../cloud/resourceMonitoring#1-studio-url) in the General tab for the environment.